 There are so many brilliant upcycling ideas for the garden that are super easy to do, and cheap!
 Upcycling not only prevents waste, it also helps to keep costs low.
-From using decking offcuts to fashion a garden path to making your own garden bar from an old wooden pallet, there’s an idea for all spaces.
+From using decking offcuts to fashion a garden path to making your own garden bar from an old wooden pallet, there’s a great garden idea for all outdoor spaces.

 The key to upcycling is to make the most of what you already have – giving a new purpose to something unused or unloved.
 Whether that’s wood cuttings laying around from old DIY projects, broken terracotta pots or old food tins – the project possibilities are endless!